cryptolog/Wildfire/README.md

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
+Testing and code review is the bottleneck for development.
 Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.